xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/new_lesson.md

 #### Question and Answer Boxes

-Modify the input file (XML or YAML) to use the conjugate gradient method.
+Modify the input file to use the conjugate gradient method.
 The "Solver Type" parameter to use is "Pseudo Block CG".
 Rerun.